AdaCore/spark2014/lrm/source/packages.rst

 State Abstraction for a Visible Variable
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-State abstraction is not generally required for *variables* declared in the visible part of a package but such a *variable* is not in the limited view of the package.
+State abstraction is not generally required for variables declared in the ``visible_part`` of a package but such a variable is not in the limited view of the package.
 A state abstraction declared within the package is present in the limited view of the package.
-If the state represented by the *variable* declared in the visible part of the package is required in the limited view of the package, then a state abstraction has to be associated with the *variable*.
-An Abstract State Aspect in the aspect_specification of the *variable* declaration declares an state abstraction entity and associates it with the *variable* declaration.
+If the state represented by the variable declared in the ``visible_part`` of the package is required in the limited view of the package, then a state abstraction has to be associated with the variable.
+An Abstract State Aspect in the aspect_specification of the variable declaration declares an state abstraction entity and associates it with the variable declaration.

 .. centered:: **Legality Rules**